 By Dave Shore – Carrot River, Sask.

-This one summer, at the start of the school holidays, dad was to go and work out up north between seeding and harvest.
-I was about 11 years old then.
-He made a deal with me that if I would pick the roots and put them in piles and burn them, he would send me a bike.
+This one summer, at the start of school holidays, dad had to go up north to work between seeding and harvest.
+I was about 11 years old.
+He made a deal with me that if I picked the roots, put them in piles and burned them, he’d send me a bike.
+I started picking.

-About a month later, the neighbour brought out a large box which he had picked up at the train station in town.
+I’d pick roots in the morning and again in the evening when it was cooler, putting them in piles and burning them, as was the deal.
+About a month later, a neighbour brought out a large box.
+He’d picked up at the train station in town.
 It was for me.

-When school started in September at Grassy Run, I rode the bike to school, but when it rained the dirt road would get muddy and the fenders would plug up.
+When school started in September, I rode the bike to school.
+When it rained, the dirt road would get muddy and the fenders would plug up.

-After we moved to Arborfield, Sask. in 1959, I rode the bike in the country collecting beer bottles and on some weekends, starting Friday after school, I rode the bike all the way out to the farm to help dad, which would be about 18 miles.
+After we moved to Arborfield, Sask. in 1959, I rode the bike in the country collecting beer bottles.
+Some weekends, starting Friday after school, I rode the bike all the way out to the farm where dad was working to help him.
+It was about 18 miles.
 I never had a problem.
 The roads were some dirt and some gravel.

-Now, years later, I wonder how I managed to ride a single speed bike all those miles on gravel and dirt roads.
+Years later, I look back and wonder how I managed to ride a single speed bike all those miles on gravel and dirt roads.